jenktruong/MakeoverMonday/2023/w40/README.md

 -  Created several calculated fields on Tableau to do the following aggregations:
     - [group months by season](https://community.tableau.com/s/question/0D54T00000C5qLeSAJ/group-months-by-season)
     - [use LOD expressions to find specific year and specific month with max searches](https://kb.tableau.com/articles/howto/finding-the-dimension-member-with-the-highest-measure-value)
+- Defined 'seasons' as the following:
+    - Winter: December, January, February
+    - Spring: March, April, May
+    - Summer: June, July, August
+    - Fall: September, October, November

 ## Key Takeaways

-- Most months have between **55 and 80** searches (based on intial data exploration).
+- Most months have search interest between **55 and 80%** for "scary dreams" (based on intial data exploration).
-- The year with the most "scary dreams" searches was 2020 with 941 searches.
+- The year with the highest "scary dreams" interest was **2020** with **78.4%**.
-- The season with the most "scary dreams" searches was Fall 2020 with 250 searches.
+- The season with the highest "scary dreams" interest was **Fall 2020** with **83.3%**.
+- Seasonality may not have a huge impact on search interest compared to year.

 ## Data Visualization